tiden0614/intellij-func-arg-comment/README.md

 <!-- Plugin description -->
 # Func Arg Commenter
 Add comments to function arguments that are constant expressions.
-Improves readability for function calls in code reviews, etc.
+Improves readability for function calls in code reviews, etc. Once enabled, there will be a new "Annotate Constant Function Arguments with Names" option in the editor popup menu when you right-click on a function name in a function call expression.

 e.g. Given a function definition